What is chlamydia?

 The bacteria that cause chlamydia usually infects a woman’s cervix or it may infect the urethra in both men and women.
 It can also infect the rectum, throat, or eyes.

-A lot of people have Chlamydia – as many as 1 in 10 young women test positive for it.
-About 3 million cases of Chlamydia happen every year in the US, but only about half of those are reported and treated.
-In California alone, there were almost 150,000 reported cases of Chlamydia last year.
+A lot of people have chlamydia – as many as 1 in 10 young women test positive for it.
+In 2013, over 1 million cases of chlamydia were reported to the CDC in the US.
+In California alone, there were almost 168,000 reported cases of chlamydia in 2013.

 What’s the worst that could happen?

 For women, a chlamydia infection can lead to Pelvic Inflammatory Disease (PID), an infection of parts of the reproductive system like the uterus, ovaries, and fallopian tubes.
 That means if you have chlamydia and you don’t get it treated, you might not be able to have babies if and when you want to.
 PID can also lead to problems like chronic pelvic pain or ectopic pregnancy.

 In men, untreated chlamydia may spread to the testicles, causing pain, and in rare cases, infertility.

 Chlamydia infection also increases your likelihood of getting HIV.
 Pregnant women who have chlamydia can pass it on to their babies during birth, which could cause blindness or lung damage.